Table of contents:

 Lubrication is essential to protect the mechanism against:

-Thanks to their self-lubrication system , industrial machines benefit from a continuous circulation of oil , but this does not exclude maintenance .
+Thanks to their self-lubrication system, industrial machines benefit from a continuous oil circulation, but this does not exclude maintenance.

 Risks of poor maintenance

-Industrial or family machine: not the same rules
+Industrial or household machine: not the same rules

 Industrial machines:

-What oil should I use for an industrial sewing machine?
+Which oil to use for an industrial sewing machine?

-The right oil should be white, mineral, fluid, odorless , designed for fast and precise mechanisms.
-It should neither stick nor leave any trace on fabrics.
+The suitable oil must be white, mineral, fluid, odorless, designed for fast and precise mechanisms.
+It should neither stick nor leave marks on fabrics.

 To absolutely avoid:

-• Thick or mechanical greases not specific to sewing
+- Thick greases or mechanical greases not specific to sewing

-How to apply oil: only for family machines
+How to apply oil: only for home machines

-Industrial machines do not require regular manual oiling, except for a few external areas or special cases (exposed axles).
-Household machines , on the other hand, must be oiled by hand .
+Industrial machines do not require regular manual oiling, except for some external areas or special cases (exposed shafts).
+However, home machines must be oiled by hand.

-3. Apply 1 drop of oil to the needle bar, bobbin case and hook
+- Apply 1 drop of oil on the needle bar, bobbin case, and hook

 Common mistakes to avoid